Analytics and Sales Reports

 • Last Year

+If the presets don’t match your desired date range, select the “Custom” tab at the top of the picker for more granular control over the date range.
 In the custom picker, you can either manually enter the start and end date using the provided input fields, or use the calendar to make your selection.

-After either choosing a preset, or a custom date range, click the Update button to modify the data in the report.
+After either choosing a preset, or a custom date range, use the Update button to modify the data in the report.
 By doing this, the date range selected is added to the address of the report URL, allowing you to bookmark or share a report URL with a specific date range with other Store admins.
 This date selection persists on the report view until you navigate away from the report.

 Advanced Filters